doojin/whisbi-events/README.md

 - Run the Linter
 - Run unit tests
 - Set up real MySQL database and run the integration tests on it

+## Containerization

+As I said, project is split into multiple services running independently: API REST service, notification service and the web client (React app).
+In order to run all those together, every of these package is containerized and then launched using docker-compose.

 ## Result